tylernguyen/tylernguyen.xyz/docs/books.md

     A Good Scent from a Strange Mountain is Robert Olen Butler’s Pulitzer Prize-winning collection of lyrical and poignant stories about the aftermath of the Vietnam War and its enduring impact on the Vietnamese.
 Written in a soaring prose, Butler’s haunting and powerful stories blend Vietnamese folklore and contemporary American realities, creating a vibrant panorama that is epic in its scope.
 This new edition includes two previously uncollected stories—”missing” and “salem”—that brilliantly complete the collection’s narrative journey, returning to the jungles of Vietnam to explore the experiences of a former Vietcong soldier and an American MIA.

     [Robert Olen Butler](https://www.robertolenbutler.com/){ .md-button .md-button--primary } [Grove Press](https://groveatlantic.com/book/a-good-scent-from-a-strange-mountain/){ .md-button }

-- Butler, Robert Olen - _A Good Scent from a Strange Mountain_